 Butler's towering statues – such as the ten-foot-tall winged figure of Daedalus which stands in the Embankment Gardens in London – have become landmarks both at home and abroad.
 Major commissions include the twice life-size portrait statue of President Kenyatta, Nairobi, Kenya; Field Marshal Earl Alexander of Tunis in Wellington Barracks, London and the Rainbow Division Memorial situated in Fere en Tardenois, France.
 Apart from these and numerous other civic commissions he produces many smaller sculptures, frequently of children, dancers and female nudes.

-In 2000 James Butler, one of the foremost sculptors of his generation, was commissioned to design a new Great Seal.
-In this article, first published in FDC Review in 2002, he tells the story of the challenges presented by this most important of state symbols and his turbulent journey on the way to ultimate success.
+In 2000 James Butler, one of the foremost sculptors of his generation was commissioned to design a new Great Seal.
+Hear the story in his own words.

 Conservator Clare Rowson shares her experiences of a conservation internship at the Royal Mint Museum.